jitdarkfighter/jitdarkfighter/README.md

 ```
-I find your lack of training data disturbing.
 May the GPUs be with you.
 ```